spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-add-support-of-number-formatting-in-the-back-office.md

 ---
 title: "HowTo: Add support of number formatting in the Back Office"
-description: Add support of numbers formatting in Back Office UI.
+description: Add support of numbers formatting in the Back Office UI.
 template: howto-guide-template
 last_updated: Aug 30, 2022
 ---